Hack-A-Duck/JustCode/README.md

 this may take few minutes.

+## Mongodb installation
+install mongodb on your local system if not done before by following this link

+<a href='https://docs.mongodb.com/guides/server/install/'>mongodb install guide</a>

 after this type the command below in your terminal (ps-node must be installed in your local system)